 5. Work closely and wisely.

 You’re hiring a professional.
 Let them do their job.
 I know to ask a lot of questions – sometimes more than anyone – as I need to know you, your business, your industry, your expectations.
 I want to communicate all the way through, working closely with the decision-makers.
 HOWEVER, remember that a “camel is a horse designed by a committee.”
 Assign one person as the lead on your project who can give good input and make quick, correct decisions.

 There are times in life when work becomes a passion, and I’ve enjoyed my time with such great clients and terrific crews around this country.
-From San Diego, L.A., San Francisco to Minneapolis, Hartford, Atlanta, Dallas, and Miami: It’s a thrill to create great, client pleasing productions.
+From San Diego, Los Angeles, San Francisco to Minneapolis, Hartford, Atlanta, Las Vegas, Dallas, and Miami: It’s a thrill for me to create great, successful, client pleasing productions.

-From a single camera to high-speed shoots at 17,000 frames per second; to multi-camera live events and broadcasting surgeries – the projects have been varied.
+From a single camera to high-speed shoots at 17,000 frames per second; to multi-camera live events and broadcasting surgeries – the projects have been varied, interesting and fun.

-Besides videos, it’s great to work on websites for some unique groups like UnitedHealth, an Alaskan resort, and an Italian development company.
-Add to these the many print, translation, and multimedia opportunities and it’s been fun.
+Besides videos, it’s great to work on websites for some unique groups like UnitedHealth, an Alaskan resort, a French nuclear group, and an Italian development company.
+Add to these the many print, translation, and multimedia opportunities and it’s been a great run.